-These Salted Caramel Apple Cheesecake Bars are HEAVENLY.
-They have a thick, sweet crust, a creamy cheesecake filling, a cinnamon apple topping and a drizzle of salted caramel over the top.
-What more could you ask for?
+These Caramel Apple Cheesecake Bars are HEAVENLY.
+They have a sweet crust, a cheesecake filling, a cinnamon apple topping, and salted caramel on top.

 - Preheat oven to 350.

 - Mix flour, brown sugar, and butter slices.
 Mix with a hand mixer or with your hands until combined and crumbly.

 - Mix cream cheese and 1/2 cup sugar until smooth.